fire-archive/DesignConcepts/chapters/level_05.md

 3. How did they *really* change?

-You don’t need to include much detail; a sentence or two for each of the three points is fine.
+You don't need to include much detail; a sentence or two for each of the three points is fine.

 Finally, your last assignment (this is mandatory!) is to **read at least three other responses**.
 Read the rules change first, and without reading further, ask yourself how you think that rule change would modify gameplay.
-Then read the other person’s prediction, and see if it matches yours.
+Then read the other person's prediction, and see if it matches yours.
 Lastly, read what actually happened, and see how close you were.

 You may leave your name, or you may post anonymously.